Listen and Subscribe

 Dr. Lisa Marie Bobby is a licensed psychologist, licensed marriage and family therapist, board-certified coach, AAMFT clinical supervisor, host of the Love, Happiness, and Success Podcast and founder of Growing Self.

-In the latest episode of Love, Happiness, and Success, I talked about a topic that’s incredibly important for us as therapists—how to stay non-judgmental when we encounter values conflicts with our clients.
+In the latest episode of Love, Happiness, and Success, I talked about a topic that’s incredibly important for us as therapists—how to stay non-judgmental when we encounter values conflicts with therapy clients.
 And let’s be real: this is one of the trickier parts of our work, right?

 As therapists, we are called to offer unconditional positive regard for our clients.
 It’s one of the cornerstones of what we do—being truly non-judgmental about their life choices, beliefs, and values.
 We’re here to listen, understand, and support their journey without letting our own values or perspectives come into play.
 But here’s the thing: we’re human.
 And sometimes, it’s hard to put those personal feelings aside.